chuongnm/customer_churn/README.md

 3. Modeling: Develop a robust customer churn prediction model using machine learning algorithms.
 4. Model Validation and Selection: Evaluate the performance of different models and select the one that best suits the project's objectives.
 5. Prediction: Implement the chosen model to predict customer churn and provide actionable insights.
-6. Data pipline creation: Create a data pipeline that can update the dashboards/reports automatically when new customer history data is collected.
+6. Data pipline creation: Establish a data pipeline capable of automatically updating dashboards and reports whenever new customer history data is collected.

 Deliverables:
 1. Scripts in Python: